The following ordinances are those passed by the trustees, presented in summary language and in chronological order.

 Passed November 3, 1834, at Mark Beaubien's Eagle Exchange Tavern:

-· An ordinance for the further prevention of fires which makes it unlawful to carry or convey firebrands or coals of fire between buildings within the town limits unless transported in a covered earthen or fireproof container.
+An ordinance for the further prevention of fires that makes it unlawful to carry or convey firebrands or coals of fire between buildings within the town limits unless transported in a covered earthen or fireproof container.

 Passed August 5, 1835:

 An omnibus ordinance (a single document that is accepted in a single vote by a legislature but packages together several measures into one or combines diverse subjects).

 [Sec.
 1] Declares that anyone guilty of violating the laws and ordinances herewith can expect penalties.

 [Sec.
 2] Makes it unlawful to place obstacles (timber, stone, etc.) on public passages (streets, sidewalks, etc.) without permission of the president or trustee, except for those related to building construction, and then may only block one-half of the passage for no longer than two months.

 [Sec.
 3] Makes it unlawful to place casks or crates on the walkway in front of a building further than four feet or in the street unless with permission.